Keeper's Best-In-Class Security

 ONLY the user has knowledge of and access to their Master Password and key that is used to encrypt and decrypt their information.

 User data is encrypted and decrypted at the device level not on Keepers servers or in the cloud.

 Keeper protects your information with AES 256-bit encryption and PBKDF2, widely accepted as the strongest encryption available.

 Secure/Reliable Cloud Vault

-Keeper utilizes Amazon AWS to host and operate the Keeper Vault and architecture providing customers with the fastest and safest cloud storage.
+Keeper utilizes Amazon AWS in multiple geographic locations to host and operate the Keeper Vault and architecture providing customers with the fastest and safest cloud storage.
 Data at rest and in transit is fully isolated in a customer's preferred global data center.

 Keeper supports multi-factor authentication, biometric login and Keeper DNA which uses personal devices like your smartwatch to confirm your identity.

 Keeper Security, Inc. (KSI) is passionate about protecting its customers' information with Keeper mobile and desktop security software.
 Millions of consumers and businesses trust Keeper to secure and access their passwords and private information.